pritamps/pritamps.github.io/_posts/2017-08-11-week-1-intro-to-nn.markdown

 ## Neural Networks

 I'm sure many of you saw this coming, but guess what neural networks are?
-They're neurons stacked together!
+They're networks of neurons!

-They can be stacked together in a variety of ways, some of which are mind-bogglingly complex, but thankfully we don't have to think about that now.
+Neurons can be stacked together in a variety of ways, some of which are mind-bogglingly complex, but thankfully we don't have to think about that yet.
 Right now, imagine them stacked in layers, each layer feeding into the one ahead of it.
-Here's a figure for ya.
+Here's a figure for ya if my words aren't that well chosen.

 ![A feedforward neural network]({{ site.url }}/assets/dl_week1/nn_with_layers.jpg)
 *A feedforward neural network.
 Note that the figure is incomplete.
 Each neuron can link to ALL neurons in the next layer*

-So here's what happens when you have X: each neuron in each layer gets a weight.
-X is fed into the first layer and the RELU is applied by each neuron, the output of that neuron is multiplied by that weight and fed to the next layer.
-This is repeated till suddenly, you have your output value Y.
+So here's what happens when you have X:

+1. Each neuron in each layer has a weight.
+X is fed into the first layer and the RELU is applied by each neuron in the layer.
+2. The output of that neuron is multiplied by that weight and fed to the next layer.
+3. This is repeated till suddenly, you have your output value Y.

 I know at least some of you are looking at that figure and thinking: How do you know how many layers to use?
 What do the layers mean?
 How do we decide the individual functions?
 Wait, what's happening?

-So, here's what we decide:
+So, here's what *we* decide:

 1. The number of layers between the input and output
 2. The number of neurons in each layer
 3. The function that each neuron applies.
 By "decide" here, I mean that each neuron is an RELU.
-You don't get to choose!
+You don't get to choose that for the most part!

 <mark>A cool thing</mark>: The algorithm figures out everything else!
 Everything else, of course, involves the weights on the individual neuron.
 The middle layers are sometimes called "hidden", because all you care about are X and Y, and the algorithm figures out everything in between

 <mark>Another cool thing</mark>: Does that figure look like your brain?
 I know it doesn't look like mine.
-It took a genius to make this connection, Walter Pitts.
-He spent most of his time chasing this idea of modeling the brain based on neurons and unfortunately is not alive today to see the results of his work.
+It took a genius to make this connection: Walter Pitts.
+He spent most of his time chasing this idea of modeling the brain based on neural networks and unfortunately is not alive today to see the results of his work.
 You can read an excellent article about him and his amazing and sad life [here][walter-pitts]

 ### Applications and Types of Neural Networks

 Neural networks are used everywhere these days: from product recommendations to user-click probabilities, from image recognition to self driving cars.
 There are different types of neural networks, each of which we will get to at different points during this tutorial series:

-1. Standard Neural Nets: like the ones shown in that awesomely drawn figure above
+1. Standard Neural Nets: Like the ones shown in that awesomely drawn figure above
-2. Convolutional Neural Nets: each layer becomes multi-dimensional.
+2. Convolutional Neural Nets: Each layer becomes multi-dimensional.
 Not sure what that means?
 To be honest, neither am I. We'll figure it out in a future post.
-CNNs are all the rage in image processing these days.
+For now, know that CNNs are all the rage in image processing these days
-3. Recurrent Neural Networks: where we make use of sequential patterns in the data, like in natural language.
+3. Recurrent Neural Networks: wWere we make use of sequential patterns in the data, like in natural language.
 So this is used in speech recognition, language processing, and those kinds of things
-4. Custom/Hybrid: where you have different techniques, you can mix-and-match.
+4. Custom/Hybrid: Where you have different techniques, you can mix-and-match.
 Custom NNs are used in complex applications such as self driving cars.

 <mark>Important thing</mark>: These days, all the publicity with deep learning is going to cool-sounding things like Image Processing ("Is that a bird?
 Is it a plane?
 No, it's Superman!"), speech recognition ("The rain in spain falls mainly in the plain"), and their ilk.
 The commonality between these problems is that the data that the algorithms use are **unstructured**.
 The reason they are so popular is that our brain also seems to think in an unstructured form (I know mine does!) and so maybe we can relate better to these problems.